 Last year I shared quite a few DIY body care recipes with you.
-Most of those make excellent Christmas gifts.
-(And if you fill out this form to get my weekly newsletter, I’ll send you the password to my Resource Library that contains a printable of my four most popular DIYs as a thank you gift.)
+Many of those make excellent Christmas gifts.

 Today, I am sharing my whipped body butter recipe.
 But I do want to warn you: This recipe does require a little more work than some of the other diy gifts on my blog.
 It’s not hard to make, it just takes a bit more time.
 However, I think the results are worth it.
 Several years ago, I actually sold a few of my beauty products and this was my most requested item!

 Basically, to make whipped body butter, you melt all the ingredients together.
 Then you add some arrowroot powder which gives the body butter a silky feel and helps it to not feel as greasy as other body butters.
 Next, you let it firm up some in the refrigerator.
 Finally, you whip it to a soft, fluffy consistency.

 As most of my other DIY projects, this can be scented with whatever essential oils you prefer.
 (I have given a list of some of my favorites below.)

 All ingredients can be purchased on Amazon, but feel free to shop around for the best price.

 - essential oils, optional (Plant Therapy is my favorite brand and they offer free shipping on any size order.)